SirCypkowskyy/Single-Layer-Neural-Network-LR/README.md

 </div>

 Please note that the training process is not deterministic and the results may vary after each training.
-The network may also be trained on more files to improve the accuracy of the results, which is recommended.
+The network may also be trained on more files to improve the accuracy of the results, which is highly recommended.

 ## Credits